 Limitations of Watt Governor:

-- Watt governors are limited to in verticals position applications.
+- Watt governors are limited to vertical position applications.

 - Watt governor is used in very slow-speed engines.
-At higher speed, the sensitivity will decrease.
+At higher speeds, the sensitivity will decrease.

 Applications of Watt Governor:

 - It is used in ships and trains to maintain the speed of the engine.

 - It can be used in AC generators to maintain an electric supply.